Bobby Valentino (British musician)

-Bobby Valentino (born Robert James Beckingham, 22 June 1954) is a British musician, violinist and singer.
+Bobby Valentino (born Robert James Beckingham, 22 June 1954) is a British musician and violinist.

 Career

 Born in Chatham, Kent, he adopted the stage name Bobby Valentino in 1975.
-Valentino's first success was as a founding member of the Fabulous Poodles, but he is most often recognised as the violinist and co-writer of the #1 hit single "Young at Heart", by the Bluebells.
+Valentino's first success was as a founding member of the Fabulous Poodles, but he is most often recognised as the violinist on the #1 hit single "Young at Heart" by the Bluebells, for which he was later credited as a co-writer.

 After leaving the Fabulous Poodles in the early 1980s, Valentino was a member of the Electric Bluebirds before joining the Hank Wangford Band at the beginning of 1984.
 The British country band already included pedal steel guitarist B. J. Cole (Cochise) and former Liverpool Scene/The Scaffold/ guitarist Andy Roberts.
 Soon after joining the Hank Wangford Band, Valentino was performing with them in a pub when members of the Bluebells heard his playing, and asked him to join them in recording "Young at Heart".

 In the five years that Valentino was part of Wangford's band they recorded three albums; filmed two TV series for Channel 4 – The A-Z of C&W and Big Big Country, which attracted audiences of between two and four million at a time when The Last Resort with Jonathan Ross was being watched by 750,000; performed and wrote an acclaimed and record breaking musical: C. H. A. P. S (Cowboy, Horseriding Acting Performance Studio) at the Theatre Royal, Stratford East (their previous record was held by Oh, What a Lovely War!); toured constantly all over the United Kingdom and Europe and made multiple other radio and television appearances.
 These included a TV special, Christmas in Strangeways showing the band in concert on Boxing Day with a captive audience in Manchester's Victorian jail.

-Valentino's violin can be heard on tracks by artists including Tom Petty & the Heartbreakers, Bob Geldof, the Alabama 3 and Shania Twain.
+Valentino's violin can be heard on tracks by artists including Tom Petty & the Heartbreakers, The Style Council ("My Ever Changing Moods")' Bob Geldof, the Alabama 3 and Shania Twain.
 He is also an occasional member of Mark Knopfler's current band.
 He has contributed to a number of recordings by the British folk punk band the Men They Couldn't Hang as well as frequently appearing with them on stage.
 His own most recent band, Los Pistoleros, sees him teamed up once again with former Hank Wangford bandmates B. J. Cole and Martin Belmont.
 Valentino is also a lead singer and guitarist in addition to playing the violin.

 A part-time actor and model, Valentino has performed in West End musical theatre, such as in Destry Rides Again with Alfred Molina and Jill Gascoigne and in C.H.A.P.S. at the Theatre Royal, Stratford East.
 Occasionally he can be seen in films and commercials, usually taking the part of Clark Gable.